annmarie520/Kericho-EWS/README.md

 The script Kericho-Computations.R generates all computations used in this manuscript and saves them.
 All outputs of this script are also available in this repository, with variable names explained below.
 This uses the package spaero (version 0.4.0) and the dataset kericho.csv

 The script Kericho-Figures.R generates all figures used in this manuscript and saves them.
-This script utilizes the files: kericho.csv, indics, cors, pvals, pvals_sa, pvals_sa_spearman, pvals_sa, and pvals_sa_spearman.
+This script utilizes the files: kericho.csv, indics, cors, pvals, pvals_rf, pvals_tw, pvals_sa, and pvals_sa_spearman, pvals_rf_spearman.
 Each figure is separated into a self-contained section (demarcated by a comment with starting and ending ####).
 The figure sections and their required files and packages are as follows.

 *	FIG 1: Time series with approach to criticality shaded – kericho.csv